-2.2 SUBMITTAL REQUIREMENTS & MEETING SCHEDULE
+2.3 SUBMITTAL REQUIREMENTS & MEETING SCHEDULE

 A checklist of the required application package submittal items for each review process can be found in the Appendix.
 All submittal items, with the exception of material samples and design review fee, are to be submitted electronically via email or on a Flash Drive to the Twin Buttes DRC Manager.
 Complete application submittal packages must be submitted by noon on the Monday one week prior to the scheduled meeting.
-Meetings are scheduled beginning January 12th in 2021 and every other Tuesday of the month thereafter, but are subject to change.
-Contact the DRC Manager or look on the Twin Buttes website calendar for the current month's meeting schedule.
+Meetings are scheduled on the 2nd and 4th Tuesdays of every month, but are subject to change.
+They are normally held from 4-6 pm and are held virtually via Zoom.
+The applicant or applicant's representative is to share their computer screen and present the project.
+Contact the DRC Manager or look on the Twin Buttes website calendar at twinbuttesmetrodistrict.org for the current month's meeting schedule.